-Anti-capitalist militants front anti-G20 demo in Hamburg: police

-CAIRO Security forces killed two men in an exchange of gunfire in Giza, a senior security official told Egypt's state news agency MENA on Saturday.
+Scuffles, water cannon at final anti-G20 march in Hamburg

-HAMBURG Anti-capitalist Black Bloc militants, many hooded in black, moved to the front of a demonstration against the G20 summit of global leaders in the port of Hamburg, police said on Saturday, raising fears of a third day of violence.
+HAMBURG (Reuters) - Hundreds of hooded anti-capitalist militants scuffled with German police on the fringes of a largely peaceful march on Saturday against a G20 summit of global leaders in Hamburg, after two days of violent clashes which marred the G20 summit.

+In the late evening, after leaders had left Hamburg, police turned on water cannon to disperse remaining protestors, many drunk, who started throwing bottles and other objects.
+Emergency services said they were treating injured people but gave no numbers.

-After a night of rioting in which radicals looted shops, hurled objects and set alight street barricades, the city center was in lock down with luxury shops along the main streets barricaded up and many protected by security guards.
+Tensions had been high all day after riots on Friday night when radicals looted shops, torched cars and hurled objects.
+The city centre was in lock down with luxury shops along the main streets barricaded up and many protected by security guards.

-At least 40,000 people had gathered by about 1300 GMT and police in riot gear lined the streets.
-The anti-globalization ATTAC movement, which is organizing the march, said it expected about 100,000 people to attend.
+More than 50,000 people gathered for a "G20 - not welcome" demonstration in the port city in the afternoon.
+At one point a group of about 120 people, some masked, kicked police and attacked them with flagpoles before running away.

-A third day of clashes would be bad news for Chancellor Angela Merkel who wanted to showcase her commitment to free speech by holding the summit in Hamburg, a trading hub with a tradition of leftist radicalism.
+Chancellor Angela Merkel, facing an election in September, had sought to underscore her commitment to free speech by holding the summit in central Hamburg, a trading hub with a long tradition of leftist radicalism.

-Images of smoke rising over parts of the city, burning cars, wrecked shops and streets awash with debris have raised questions about that strategy, and Hamburg police have needed reinforcements from across Germany.
+Images of smoke rising over parts of the city, burning cars, wrecked shops and streets awash with debris have, however, raised questions about her strategy, and police reinforcements from across Germany had to be dispatched to help.

-Behind heavy security, world leaders and officials are putting the final touches to a joint statement on issues ranging from trade to climate change on the final day of the summit.
+Merkel, who met police and security force after the summit to thank them, condemned the violence but also said the majority were peaceful and legitimate protesters.

+"I condemn in the strongest terms the extreme violence and unbridled brutality that police were repeatedly confronted with," she said at the end of a summit which exposed differences with the United States on climate change.

+"There is no justification for plundering, arson and brutal attacks on the lives of police officers ... anyone who acts in this way .. places himself outside our democratic community."

-The head of Hamburg police earlier warned he expected radicals to mingle with the 'G20 - not welcome!' demonstration and expressed shock at the "wave of destructive anger", rioting and arson seen since Thursday.
+The head of Hamburg police earlier expressed shock at the "wave of destructive anger", rioting and arson since Thursday.

-Mostly young protestors, some holding balloons, others pushing prams, wanted to keep the demonstration peaceful as hip-hop and Turkish music blasted out of speakers.
+However, on Saturday mostly young protestors, some holding balloons, others pushing prams, wanted to keep the demonstration peaceful as hip-hop and Turkish music blasted out of speakers.

 "The message is G20 - never again and certainly not in Hamburg," Oskar Zach, 16, told Reuters.
 "We aim to remain peaceful.
 We want to show we can demonstrate without violence."